OpenAgricultureFoundation/FoamFarmActivity/README.md

 given entirely to the community.
 So, if you are an instructor or a student who is passionate about cultivating #futurefood education, please get involved!

-After running the pilot for this activity, the OpenAg @ MIT team got many ideas on how to improve this activity.
+After running the pilot for this activity, the OpenAg @ MIT team received many ideas and suggestions on how to improve this activity.
 All of these suggestions can be found as "GitHub Issues" filed under the FoamFarmGuide document.